About Our Real Estate Program

-MVI, in strong partnership with our CDC members, has implemented a place-based planning and development strategy to strengthen real estate markets and reaffirm value while serving low and moderate-income families and individuals.
+MVI, in strong partnership with our CDC and community partners, has implemented a place-based planning and development strategy to strengthen real estate markets and reaffirm value while serving low and moderate-income families and individuals.
 There are three overarching goals for the program:

 1. Providing Quality Housing Products for Low/Moderate Income Buyers/Renters

 2. Ensuring that MVI Housing Serves as an Economic & Community Growth Catalyst

 3. Creating Additional Community Value by Planning for Today and for the Future

 Our community members keep a close watch on their neighborhoods.
 They know which houses and areas are in need of care or renovation, they know what needs to be done to improve the areas in which they live, and we encourage and value their input.